 My top 10 places to travel to from Saudi-Arabia: (in no particular order!)

 IMHO, the world’s most hospitable people are the Omanis.
 I have never felt so welcomed, my every need and wish catered to with such genuine, overwhelming hospitality than what I experienced in Oman.
 Some examples of the Omani people’s character: I traveled there alone so I felt a bit awkward at times as a female in an Arab country.
-However I was not harassed once while there.
+However I was not harassed even once while there.
 One afternoon as I was collecting small pink seashells from the beach, a group of young Omani boys that were playing football on the beach came to help me.
 At first I found it odd, but after a while I realized they genuinely just wanted to help me.
 We had fun searching for the pink ones and managed to gather a large amount.
-I thanked them, and being accustomed to little boys only doing such arduous jobs for tourists for money I thought to myself, they surely want to get paid now!
+I thanked them, and being accustomed to little boys only doing such arduous jobs for tourists because they want our money I thought to myself, they surely want to get paid now!
 As I was handing over some cash telling them to go buy ice cream they all firmly refused.
 I was insisting but they declined and smiled and told me it was a gift.
 I thought it was the perfect example how Omanis don’t see tourists as only walking money machines but as honored guests to their beautiful country.

 4. Sri Lanka